 3. Service Learning Experience

-A minimum of 20 hours of service learning experience will be required.
-Four core courses (SPAN 380 Introduction to Chicano Cultural Studies, SPAN 381 Resisting Borders: Contemporary Latino/a Literature, ARTS 391 Studio Views: Identities and Chicana/o Art, and PSYCH 392 Introduction to Latin@ Psychology) will offer the learning service component of the concentration and each will require 10 hours of service learning.
+A minimum of twenty hours of service learning experience is required.
+Four core courses (SPAN 380 Introduction to Chicano Cultural Studies, SPAN 381 Resisting Borders: Contemporary Latino/a Literature, ARTS 291 Studio Views: Chicana/o Art, and PSYCH 328 Latino Psychology) will offer the service learning component of the concentration, and each will require at least ten hours of service learning.
 This community-based learning experience must be within a Latino/a community and must be arranged in consultation with the faculty using service learning.
 At least one course with service will occur once a year.
 Each faculty member will provide a set of guidelines with descriptions and expectations for both students and service providers.

 Off-campus study in a Spanish-speaking country is not required, but it is highly recommended.
 Students should consult with the Latino/a Studies faculty and the director of the Center for Global Engagement for the numerous opportunities available to Kenyon students to study abroad for one semester or a year.
 Students are encouraged to attend study abroad programs in countries representing most critically the U.S. Latino population including, but not limited to, Mexico and Central America, the Dominican Republic, Puerto Rico, Colombia, and Cuba.
 The Earlham Border Studies program is also recommended.